thecannawiki/cannawiki-js/src/wiki/Light.md

 Auto flowers can be grown with lights on 24 hours a day (24/0), but constant light can leave the plant with no time to recover from deficiencies or stress in general.
 The absence of a dark period can also stave the plant's rhizosphere, negatively affecting growth<ref>Karuna Chourey Ph.D. - Shango Los 2019

 https://www.youtube.com/watch?v#u8XNN4V7qsU</ref>.
-It is a good idea to match the light schedule with the cultivar's [[Plant_processes#Circadian_rhythm|circadian rhythm]];  Many growers recommend 20/4 or 22/2.
+It is a good idea to match the light schedule with the cultivar's [circadian rhythm](/Plant_processes#circadian_rhythm);  Many growers recommend 20/4 or 22/2.

 ## Ideal light conditions
 Cannabis can tolerate an extreme light intensity.
 Many growers limit light levels early in the plants life but this is not nessesary<ref>Best Grow Lighting for Cannabis with Dr Bruce Bugbee | Far red ePAR - https://youtu.be/VvBTsl_gScw?si#4kS8z9cSu9hprAMu&t#2771</ref>.

 Ideal intensity is around 1000 - 2000 μmol/s.
 40 DLI is a good target although it is possible to go higher.

 Generally the maximum light intensity a plant can tolerate becomes limited by other conditions such as CO2 level or nutrient deficiency.
-Note that light intensity is proportional to the rate of [[Plant processes#Transpiration|transpiration]], meaning higher light intensity can raise the [[Temperature and Humidity|humidity]] of the environment as more water exits the plant.
+Note that light intensity is proportional to the rate of [transpiration](/Plant_processes#transpiration), meaning higher light intensity can raise the [humidity](/Temperature_and_Humidity) of the environment as more water exits the plant.
 This creates another potential limitation to the maximum light that can be applied; the grower's ability to control the temperature and humidity.

 ### Optimum light intensity###
 In this instance, "optimum light intensity" refers to the amount of light that provides the maximum yield from the cultivar.